 Early Hearing Detection

 The Early Hearing Detection and Intervention (EHDI) Program is a national effort to identify babies with a hearing status that impacts language development at birth.
 This is important because there is a critical period in brain development when the pathways for language and communication are laid down.
 If babies with a hearing status that impacts language development can be identified and entered into appropriate habilitative services by 6 months of age they will have language quotients within the normal range, otherwise they will have significant language delays.
+Current EHDI legislation can be found here.

 - Baby’s Hearing Communicative Development Checklist